 You are correct that many people live far longer after transplant than the statistics show.
 Lung transplantation is relatively new medicine so the data is probably actually better than it looks in terms of the five-year survival rates.
 That comes from conversations I’ve had with UCSF doctors, I’m not just being optimistic 🙂 I personally know several people who have lived more than five years after transplant and are perfectly healthy.

-- This reply was modified 5 months, 1 week ago by Christie.
+- This reply was modified 9 months, 2 weeks ago by Christie Patient.

 April 12, 2021 at 8:46 pm #28036

 @sree There are no IPF symptoms after a double-lung transplant, as the diseased organs are removed.
 I am not sure if single-lung transplants are the same, but I know that quality of life improves significantly in both cases.
 Some related symptoms, like AFIB, might still be present after transplant.
 There are a number of other issues that can arise because of a transplant and the medications required to keep the new organs healthy and prevent rejection.
 It is not without risks, but the short answer is that no, IPF will not persist.